sdoty4/sdoty4.github.io/README.md

   </tr>
 </table>

-This site was built using [GitHub Pages](https://pages.github.com/)
+This is a link to an external site...
+[GitHub Pages](https://pages.github.com/)

+This is a link to a relative or internal page ...
+[SRC Readme file](src/README.md)

+This is about me...
+[About Me](AboutMe.md)